karimikkonen/sextante-manual/sphinx/source/hydro.rst

 ============================================================

 .. note:: In this lesson we will perform some hydrological analysis.
-This analysis will be used in some of the following lessons, as it constitutes a very good example of an analysis workflow, and we will use it to demonstrate some advanced features of SEXTANTE
+This analysis will be used in some of the following lessons, as it constitutes a very good example of an analysis workflow, and we will use it to demonstrate some advanced features.

 In this lesson, we are going to do some hydrological analysis.
 Starting with a DEM, we are going to extract a channel network, delineate watersheds and calculate some statistics.